freeCodeCamp/mail-for-good/README.md

 ## What does Mail for Good do?

-With Mail for Good you can:
+With Mail for Good you can have following features:

 - Send email campaigns of unlimited size.
 - Import emails saved in CSV format.